shhdharmen/github-link/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 ## Why GitHub Link?

+### In Short

+We ususally create link-to-code to point our readers, users or developers to the exact code.
+But such links are created based on line-number and if you're updating the file regularly, those links will not point to correct line or you will need to keep updating your links.
+GitHub Link helps you to get the right link-to-code, based on text you give, so that it always points to contextually right definition.
+Jump to [usage](#usage)

+### In Long

 We generally create [permanent link](https://docs.github.com/en/github/managing-your-work-on-github/creating-a-permanent-link-to-a-code-snippet) to code snippet.
 As they are for specific commit, they work great when referred in issues/PRs.